nolimits4web/swiper/CONTRIBUTING.md

 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request to the repository

+## Editor Config

+The project uses .editorconfig to define the coding style of each file.
+We recommend that you install the Editor Config extension for your preferred IDE.